sagieramos/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my coding partner for their invaluable support and contribution to the codebase.
+I'll like to thank Microverse and my coding partner for their invaluable support and contribution to the codebase.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>